-Our brand model

-Pillars

-Original thinking

-is fuelled by knowing how to think, not what to think.

-The spirit of London

-is the oxygen that breathes life and dynamism into people and ideas.

-Global community

-a powerfully connected network fuelled by a spirit of generosity and challenge.
+Original thinking is fuelled by knowing how to think, not what to think. is the oxygen tha of London It breathes life and people and ideas.
+Global community a powerfully connected network fuelled by a spirit of generosity and challenge.
+Perso onality Rigorous Open Curious Inspiring Believes that robust evidence is the cornerstone of academic excellence.

-Personality

-Rigorous

-Believes that robust evidence is the cornerstone of academic excellence.

-Open

 Loves to collaborate and create new connections.

-Curious

-Constantly looking for new ways to think about things.

-Inspiring

-Brings out the best in every individual.

-Point of view

-We believe that magic happens when diverse minds powerfully connect and collide.

-Purpose

-We exist to have a profound impact on the way the world does business and the way business impacts the world.
+Constantly looking for n ways to think about thir - Point of view Pur rpose Essence We believe thatWe exist to havemagic happens whenimpact on the wadiverse minds powerfullydoes business arconnect and collide.business impacts way the world s and the way Diverse minds, powerfully charged.

-Essence

-Diverse minds, powerfully charged.